recolic/aur-autobuild-mirror/README.md

 2. Put this directory to your server.
 Assume you're placing this directory to `/srv/my-mirror-site`

-3. Create a directory `mirrors/output` (you can name it as anything you want), and modify the `build_outdir` variable in aur-sync.sh.
-Also change the `recolic-aur` after the `repo-add` command, to your repo name.
+3. Modify the `build_outdir` and `repo_name` variable in aur-sync.sh.

-You should know how to publish the directory to your web server.
+You should know how to publish the output directory with your web server.

 4. Add a crontab line and enjoy!